XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning

 \subsection{Accommodating a Heterogeneous Target Audience}

 According to its self-proclamation, \ac{AutoML} targets domain experts and data scientists \cite{Zoller2021}.
 A third (unintentional) user group is \ac{AutoML} researchers and developers who spend considerable time studying various \ac{AutoML} systems.
-Figure~\ref{fig:results_card_sorting} shows that a clear distinction between the informational needs of domain experts and data scientists is not possible for most information.
-Even though slight differences between the two user groups are visible, those differences are often negligible or overlap significantly.
-Only for ten cards, a significant difference (\(p \leq 0.05\)) can be observed: Information about input data (R02 and R03) and data after feature engineering (R09, R10, and R11) are more relevant for domain experts.
+Figure~\ref{fig:results_card_sorting} shows that a clear distinction between the informational needs of domain experts, \name{AutoML} researchers and data scientists is not possible for most information.
+Even though slight differences between the three user groups are visible, those differences are often negligible or overlap significantly.
+Table~\ref{tbl:desired_information} assigns the potential information to the user groups, given that significant differences in the importance exist.
+Only for eight cards, a significant difference (\(p \leq 0.05\)) can be observed: Information about input data (R02 and R03) is more relevant for domain experts.
 Data scientists stated they would always perform an exploratory data analysis before building models with \ac{AutoML}.
 Therefore, they do not require this information in an \ac{AutoML} visualization.
-Data scientists are significantly more interested in understanding and comparing pipeline structures (R13 and R23).
-Domain experts primarily stated that knowing which algorithms are used in a pipeline would not be helpful as the background knowledge to interpret this information is missing.
-For the same reasons domain experts also stated not being interested in a search space overview (R14) and search strategy visualization (R15, R16).
-For the remaining cards, the informational need does not correlate with the role of a data scientist or domain expert but highly depends on the knowledge background of the person.
+Furthermore, domain experts are significantly less interested in understanding and comparing pipeline structures (R13 and R23) and checking hyperparameters (R21) in comparison to the other two user groups.
+They primarily stated that knowing which algorithms are used in a pipeline would not be helpful as the background knowledge to interpret this information is missing.
+Finally, \name{AutoML} researchers were significantly more interested in a search space overview (R14) and search strategy visualizations (R15 and R16).
+For the remaining cards, the informational need does not correlate with one of the three roles but highly depends on the knowledge background of the person.
 Similar results were also observed in other studies \cite{Drozdal2020,Crisan2021,Wang2021a}.